PEOPLE-INSIDE/people-inside/README.md

 - It is not affected by various environmental factors.

 ### Basic Principle& System Architecture
-- If the A sensor detects a person first, it means IN.
-And the reverse, it means OUT.
+- If the A sensor detects a person first, it means *IN*.
+And the reverse, it means *OUT*.
 - You can check the number of people with application.

 ![principle](./img/principle.png) ![architecture](./img/architecture.png)